Suaib21/Gem_price_Prediction/README.md

-# Gemstone Price Prediction - Utkarsh Mohamed Suaib
+# Gemstone Price Prediction -  Mohamed Suaib

 ### Introduction About the Data :